theta360developers/plugin-guide/docs/use.md

     * daemon not running. starting it now at tcp:5037 *
     * daemon started successfully *
     Success

-## Testing the Sample Plugin

-Disconnect the camera from the USB cable.
-Press the physical button on the camera.
-There will be no sound, but the image will be captured.

-The picture will be given a filename that is in numerical sequential order incrementing up from the previous picture.
-The format will be similar to this example filename: R0010047.JPG.

-The plug-in will save the image to a file with the location and format similar to the example below.

- `/sdcard/DCIM/100RICOH/R0010047.JPG`.

-To get the file to your local computer, you can either use normal MTP as you would with a normal Android phone or you can just download the one file with adb.
-If you use adb pull, you can get the filename by logging into the shell with `adb shell` or you can use a tool like Vysor to display a virtual graphic THETA V screen to your workstation.
-Refer to the next section on Vysor.

 ## Put Camera into Plugin Mode